Extracellular vesicle: History

 The involvement of EVs in immune responses became increasingly clear in the 1990s with findings of the group of Graça Raposo and others.
 A clinical trial of dendritic cell-derived EVs was performed in France just before the turn of the century.
 Cells of the immune system were found capable of transferring transmembrane proteins via EVs.
 For example, the HIV co-receptors CCR5 and CXCR4 could be transferred from an HIV-susceptible cell to a refractory cell by "microparticles," rendering the recipient cell susceptible to infection.

 Beginning in 2006, several laboratories reported that EVs contain nucleic acids and have the ability to transfer them from cell to cell.
 Nucleic acids including DNAs and RNAs were even found to be functional in the recipient cell.
 Whether carrying DNA, RNA, surface molecules, or other factors, the involvement of EVs in cancer progression aroused considerable interest, leading to hypotheses that specific EVs could target specific cells due to "codes" displayed on their surface; create or enhance a metastatic niche; betray the presence of specific cancers; or be used as a therapy to target cancer cells.
 Meanwhile, strides were made in the understanding of vesicle biogenesis and subtypes.

 Rapid growth of the EV research community in the early 2000s led to the creation of the International Society for Extracellular Vesicles (ISEV), which has led efforts for rigor and standardization in the field including establishment of the Journal of Extracellular Vesicles.
 A plethora of national and regional EV societies have also been formed.
-In 2012, the Director’s Office of the US National Institutes of Health (NIH) announced a program for funding of EV and extracellular RNA studies, the Extracellular RNA Communication Consortium (ERCC), which subsequently invested >USD 100 million in EV research.
+In 2012, the Director's Office of the US National Institutes of Health (NIH) announced a program for funding of EV and extracellular RNA studies, the Extracellular RNA Communication Consortium (ERCC), which subsequently invested >USD 100 million in EV research.
 A second round of funding was announced in 2018.
 Commercial investment in EV diagnostics and therapeutics also grew during this time.

-Biogenesis and nomenclature
+Biogenesis

-Diverse EV subtypes have been proposed, with names such as ectosomes, microvesicles, microparticles, exosomes, oncosomes, apoptotic bodies, exomeres and more.
+Extracellular vesicles and particles (EVPs) are released by cells in different shapes and sizes.
+Diverse EV subtypes have been proposed, with names such as ectosomes, microvesicles, microparticles, exosomes, oncosomes, apoptotic bodies, and more.
 These EV subtypes have been defined by various, often overlapping, definitions, based mostly on biogenesis (cell pathway, cell or tissue identity, condition of origin).
 However, EV subtypes may also be defined by size, constituent molecules, function, or method of separation.
-Because of the bewildering and sometimes contradictory definitions of different EV subtypes, the current scientific consensus is that “extracellular vesicle” and variations thereon are the preferred nomenclature unless specific biogenetic origin can be demonstrated.
+Because of the bewildering and sometimes contradictory definitions of different EV subtypes, the current scientific consensus is that "extracellular vesicle" and variations thereon are the preferred nomenclature unless specific biogenetic origin can be demonstrated.
 Subtypes of EVs may be defined by: